phosphatase and tensin homolog

-The PTEN gene provides instructions for making a protein that is found in almost all tissues in the body.
-The protein acts as a tumor suppressor, which means that it helps regulate the cycle of cell division by keeping cells from growing and dividing too rapidly or in an uncontrolled way.
-The PTEN protein is an enzyme that modifies other proteins and fats (lipids) by removing phosphate groups, which consist of three oxygen atoms and one phosphorus atom.
-This type of enzyme is called a phosphatase.
+The PTEN gene provides instructions for making an enzyme that is found in almost all tissues in the body.
+The enzyme acts as a tumor suppressor, which means that it helps regulate cell division by keeping cells from growing and dividing too rapidly or in an uncontrolled way.
+The PTEN enzyme modifies other proteins and fats (lipids) by removing phosphate groups, each of which consists of three oxygen atoms and one phosphorus atom.
+Enzymes with this function are called phosphatases.

-The PTEN protein acts as part of a chemical pathway that signals cells to stop dividing and triggers cells to self-destruct through a process called apoptosis.
-Evidence suggests that the PTEN protein also helps control cell movement (migration), the sticking (adhesion) of cells to surrounding tissues, and the formation of new blood vessels (angiogenesis).
-Additionally, the protein likely plays a role in maintaining the stability of a cell's genetic information.
+The PTEN enzyme is part of a chemical pathway that signals cells to stop dividing and triggers cells to self-destruct through a process called apoptosis.
+Evidence suggests that this enzyme also helps control cell movement (migration), the sticking (adhesion) of cells to surrounding tissues, and the formation of new blood vessels (angiogenesis).
+Additionally, it likely plays a role in maintaining the stability of a cell's genetic information.
 All of these functions help prevent uncontrolled cell growth that can lead to the formation of tumors.

 More than 30 mutations in the PTEN gene have been found to cause Bannayan-Riley-Ruvalcaba syndrome.
 Common features of this condition include a large head size (macrocephaly), multiple noncancerous tumors and tumor-like growths called hamartomas, and dark freckles on the penis in males.
 Bannayan-Riley-Ruvalcaba syndrome is one of several related conditions that are often considered together as PTEN hamartoma tumor syndrome (described below).

 Some of the mutations that cause Bannayan-Riley-Ruvalcaba syndrome change single DNA building blocks (base pairs) in the PTEN gene or insert or delete a small number of base pairs.
-Other mutations result in an abnormally short protein or reducing the amount of protein that is produced.
+Other mutations result in an abnormally short enzyme or reduce the amount of enzyme that is produced.
 In about 10 percent of cases, Bannayan-Riley-Ruvalcaba syndrome results from the deletion of a large amount of genetic material that includes part or all of the PTEN gene.
-All of these genetic changes prevent the PTEN protein from regulating cell proliferation effectively, which can lead to uncontrolled cell growth and the formation of hamartomas and other types of tumors.
+All of these genetic changes prevent the PTEN enzyme from regulating cell proliferation effectively, which can lead to uncontrolled cell growth and the formation of hamartomas and other types of tumors.
 It is unclear how PTEN gene mutations cause macrocephaly and the other features of Bannayan-Riley-Ruvalcaba syndrome.

 Researchers have identified more than 300 mutations in the PTEN gene that can cause Cowden syndrome or a similar disorder called Cowden-like syndrome.
 These conditions are characterized by the growth of multiple hamartomas and an increased risk of developing certain cancers, particularly breast cancer, thyroid cancer, and cancer of the uterine lining (endometrial cancer).
 Cowden syndrome and Cowden-like syndrome are considered to be part of PTEN hamartoma tumor syndrome (described below).

 Mutations that cause Cowden syndrome and Cowden-like syndrome include changes in a small number of base pairs and, in some cases, deletions of a larger amount of genetic material from the PTEN gene.
-These mutations lead to the production of a PTEN protein that does not function properly or does not work at all.
-The defective protein is unable to restrain cell division or signal abnormal cells to die, which contributes to the development of hamartomas and cancerous tumors.
+These mutations lead to the production of a PTEN enzyme that does not function properly or does not work at all.
+The altered enzyme is unable to restrain cell division or signal abnormal cells to die, which contributes to the development of hamartomas and cancerous tumors.

 In some published case reports, mutations in the PTEN gene have been associated with Proteus syndrome, a rare condition characterized by asymmetric overgrowth of the bones, skin, and other tissues.
 However, many researchers now believe that individuals with PTEN gene mutations and asymmetric overgrowth do not meet the strict guidelines for a diagnosis of Proteus syndrome.
 Instead, these individuals have a condition that is considered part of PTEN hamartoma tumor syndrome.
 One name that has been proposed for the condition is segmental overgrowth, lipomatosis, arteriovenous malformations, and epidermal nevus (SOLAMEN) syndrome; another is type 2 segmental Cowden syndrome.
 However, some scientific articles still refer to PTEN-related Proteus syndrome.

-PTEN gene mutations have been identified in several people who have both an unusually large head size (macrocephaly) and the characteristic features of autism, a developmental disorder that affects communication and social interaction.
-Many of these mutations change single protein building blocks (amino acids) in the PTEN protein or lead to the production of an abnormally short version of the protein.
-It is unknown how changes in the PTEN gene are related to the risk of developing autism.
+PTEN gene mutations have been identified in several people who have both macrocephaly and the characteristic features of autism spectrum disorder, which affects communication and social interaction.
+Many of these mutations change single protein building blocks (amino acids) in the PTEN enzyme or lead to the production of an abnormally short version of the enzyme.
+It is unknown how changes in the PTEN gene are related to the risk of developing autism spectrum disorder.
 Some of these mutations have also been reported in families with PTEN hamartoma tumor syndrome, and it is unclear how these mutations can cause different disorders.

 - mutated in multiple advanced cancers 1